Willy Sagnol

 Sagnol spent much of his professional career playing for Bayern Munich in Germany's Bundesliga.
 He was also part of the French squad at the 1997 FIFA World Youth Championship, 2002 FIFA World Cup, UEFA Euro 2004, 2006 FIFA World Cup and UEFA Euro 2008.

+As a manager, he had a two-year period in charge of Bordeaux before being appointed as coach of Georgia in 2021, subsequently leading them to their first ever major tournament by qualifying for UEFA Euro 2024.

 Club career

 Sagnol first made his way in the world of football at his father's former club in Haute-Loire, Montfaucon-en-Velay where he developed his defensive game at right back, as well as performing exceptionally on the right side of midfield.

 Saint-Étienne

-From there he progressed, eventually joining the region's flagship club Saint-Étienne.
+From Montfaucon he progressed, eventually joining the region's flagship club Saint-Étienne.

 Monaco

-An impressive two-year spell saw him earn a transfer to Monaco in 1997 and he experienced his first taste of success, winning Division 1 in 2000.
+An impressive two-year spell saw him earn a transfer to Monaco in 1997.
+With Monaco, he experienced his first taste of success, winning Division 1 in 2000.
 Sagnol also played in Jean Tigana's talented Monaco team which knocked Manchester United out of the UEFA Champions League in 1998 on away goals after a 1–1 draw at Old Trafford.
-His excellent form saw him pressing for a call up to represent Les Bleus, but he was initially overlooked by national coach Roger Lemerre.
+His form saw him pressing for a call up to represent France internationally, but he was initially overlooked by national coach Roger Lemerre.